Welcome to Plan - B

 Picture

-There are many reasons why people use Plan B Funding Options LLC however the number one reason people come to us is to:
+There are many reasons why people use Plan B Funding Options LLC; however, the number one reason people come to us is to:

 “Start Your Own Business”

-We started Plan B Funding Options LLC years ago to originally help people start their own business and our business ended up growing beyond what we could have ever imagined and we have evolved into helping people with a wide variety of different and sometimes unique funding needs with clients literally worldwide.So,the long story short is we started a business to help others start their own business and it proves anytime is the right time to start your own business,regardless if it is during a good economy or very bad economy.Really, it is.
+We started Plan B Funding Options LLC years ago to help people start their businesses initially, and our business grew beyond what we could have imagined; we have evolved into helping people with a wide variety of different and sometimes unique funding needs with clients worldwide.
+So, long story short, we started a business to help others start their own business, and it proves that time is the right time to start your own business, regardless of whether it is during a good economy or terrible economy.
+It is.
 Think about it: thousands of workers can’t find jobs, so the talent pool is large and cheap.
-Good jobs seem less secure as companies cut hours and salaries so people are more likely to risk working for a start-up.
-True, investors and loans are harder to secure.
-But even that is more of a hurdle than roadblock.
-So even if you have not had much success in the past Plan B Funding Options can help you find the funding you’re looking for.
+Good jobs seem less secure as companies cut hours and salaries, making people more likely to risk working for a start-up.
+Investors and loans are more challenging to secure.
+But even that is more of a hurdle than a roadblock.
+So, even if you have not had much success, Plan B Funding Options can help you find the funding you’re looking for.

 What types of successful startups will most likely emerge from this recession?
 Green technology is a good bet.
 With $11 billion in stimulus money going toward modernizing the electric grid and $14 billion to expanding tax credits for renewable energy facilities, many startups that develop technologies and products surrounding wind and solar will get a boost.
-As the economy rebounds, these small businesses could be a source of innovation and job creation, particularly for workers who want to feel like they have more control over their careers.
+As the economy rebounds, these small businesses could be a source of innovation and job creation, particularly for workers who want more control over their careers.

 That’s unlikely to change.
 “The bad times are the best times for starting companies,” says Gregg Fairbrothers, a professor of business administration at the Tuck School.

-Plan B - Funding Options LLC - Helping people with funding since 2005 - info@planbfundingoptions.com - contact@planbfundingoptions.com Phone 949-682-9235
+Plan B - Funding Options LLC - Helping people with funding since 2005 - info@planbfundingoptions.com - [email protected] Phone 949-682-9235

 Copyright © 2020 -All Rights Reserved Plan B Funding Options LLC